 Read about Thomson’s Model of an Atom, the very first model of an Atom by J.J.
 Thomsons.

 You can download Atomic Number Cheat Sheet by clicking on the download button below

-Limitations of Bohr’s Model of an Atom:
+Limitations of Bohr’s Model of an Atom

-- It contradicts Heisenberg Uncertainty Principle.
+- Bohr’s model no longer observes the Heisenberg Uncertainty Principle.